 19. Healing Cold Sores

 If someone has a cold sore they will not want it becoming a blister.
-Witch hazel provides a safe and natural way to prevent this happening.
+Witch hazel provides a safe and natural way to prevent this from happening.
 As soon as the cold sore begins to appear witch hazel should be applied.
 If a blister has already appeared it will heal even quicker if the plant extract is used.

 20. A Deep Cleanser for the Scalp